TheBarret/Mechanical-Motion-Primitives/README.md

 # Diagnostic Viewer

-analyser.py provides an oscilloscope-style visual probe for any CompositePrimitive.
+`analyser.py` provides an oscilloscope-style visual probe for any `CompositePrimitive`.
 One channel per primitive stage.
 Shared x-axis is root theta.
 Traces show output, input feed-through, and derivative as a function of root theta.
 Governor clamp lines, stage unit connectors, and per-stage cursor readout are included.